How To Copywrite Like a Pro

 It’s an adage as old as time, or at least as old as your freshman English class: Write what you know.
-For most copywriters, that means doing your homework.
+For most professional copywriters, that means doing your homework.
 Careful research of your subject, its market, and its competition usually guarantees a smoother writing process once you finally crack open that word processing document.
 What’s more, identifying your purpose before you research your product can help direct your research too.

 4. Be Persuasive Yet Direct

-You may be a copywriter on a mission, but you should still address your audience in the same way that you yourself would like to be addressed — unless, of course, you like being addressed like an 18th century English baroness.
+You may be a copywriter on a mission, but you should still address your audience in the same way that you would like to be addressed — unless, of course, you like being addressed like an 18th century English baroness.
 In that case, you do you in your free time, your majesty, but keep things concise and conversational when you’re cranking out the copy.

 5. Proofread, Proofread, Proofread

 Professional writers know that credibility counts, and one of the best ways to gain that is to produce clean, proofread prose that exhibits keen attention to detail.
-They also know that good proofreading constitutes more than just kicking back with a grape soda while your spellcheck program does its thing.
+Professional copywriters also know that good proofreading constitutes more than just kicking back with a grape soda while your spellcheck program does its thing.
 You’re never too old, seasoned, or far away from the classroom to read your work out loud to catch mistakes.

 Nobody becomes a professional copywriter overnight unless there’s a magic amulet involved.
 It takes practice, patience, and effort.
 Do you have any advice to share with other writers who are eager to learn how to copywrite like a boss?
 Please share them in the comments below!